santhoshmuktha/sample-test/README.md

-# My Maven Java Project
+# Sample-test

-This is a simple Maven Java project that demonstrates the basic structure and functionality of a Maven application.
+This is a sample java test project provides the analysis of employees of the org interms of Salary and level order.

+# Assumptions
+- This app expected the well formatted csv, a sample mentioned at - `src\main\resources\employee.csv`
 ## Project Structure

 ```
 sample-test
 ├── src
 │   ├── main
-│   │   └── java
+│   │   └── java\bigcompany
-│   │       └── App.java
+│   │       └── App.java ..
 │   └── test
-│       └── java
+│       └── java\bigcompany
-│           └── AppTest.java
+│           └── AppTest.java ..
 ├── pom.xml
 └── README.md
 ```